Bincedayi/CS210-PROJECT-SPOFITY/README.md

 # CS210-PROJECT-SPOFITY
-I did my project by preparing a presentation.
+I did my project by preparing a presentation with video.

 I trained data from December 2022 to November 2023, then data tests December 2023 and predicts the first six months of 2024.

 NOTE: Name of presentation is "cs210 presentation-Bilgehan Incedayi-29056" you can see in my repository but you need to download to raw data to watch my video about presentation.